 Preamble : The contents of the course are structured to make students aware about role and function of agriculture in the economic development of Indian economy.
-It covers trends in production and productivity, land utilization, pattern of land reforms in India, coorperative movement in India, the extend of agriculture unemployment and credit facilities in agriculture, impact and growth of agriculture in international context.
+It covers trends in production and productivity, land utilization, pattern of land reforms in India, cooperative movement in India, the extend of agriculture unemployment and credit facilities in agriculture, impact and growth of agriculture in international context.

-Unit : I - Role of agriculture and Problems of agricultural development in India
+Unit : I - Role, Problem and Development of Agriculture in India

-Contribution of agriculture in national economy, Trends in agricultural production and productivity; Causes of its backwardness, scope and measures for agriculture development, Land utilization-classification of land, change in land utilization pattern, optimal land use pattern; Cropping pattern determinants of cropping patterns, land under food and non-food crops, future cropping pattern; Agriculture in Five Year Plans; Issues and problems in rural industrialization and development of agro-based industries.
+Contribution of agriculture in national economy, Trends in agricultural production and productivity; Causes of its backwardness, and measures for agriculture development, Land utilization-classification of land, change in land utilization pattern, optimal land use pattern; Cropping pattern, determinants of cropping patterns, land under food and non-food crops, future cropping pattern; Agriculture in Five Year Plans : Rural industrialization : Challenges and Proposition.

-Unit : II - Land Reforms and Cooperation in India
+Unit : II - Agriculture Reforms and Cooperation in India

-Land reforms in India-land tenure systems, objectives, measures and abolition of intermediaries, problems of small and marginal farmers, reorganization of agriculture and progress of land reforms; Technological change and New Agricultural Strategy-Green revolution, ingredients of green revolution, impact of green revolution on agricultural production, employment, income distribution, economic disparity and inter-regional disparities, Future rational of green revolution; Cooperative movement in India, genesis and growth of cooperative sector, Agriculture cooperation in India, Problems and prospects of cooperative institution.
+Land reforms in India-land tenure systems, objectives, measures and abolition of intermediaries, reorganization of agriculture and progress of land reforms; Technological change and New Agricultural Strategy-Green revolution, Ingredients of green revolution, impact of green revolution on agricultural production, employment, income distribution, economic disparity and inter-regional disparities, Future rationale of green revolution; Development of organic farming in India; scope and challenges : Doubling of farmers' income by 2022 : Rationale and Strategy.
+De Cooperative movement in India : Problems and prospects of cooperative institution.